 Dr. Davison is Chief Scientist for Systems Biology and Biotechnology at Oak Ridge National Laboratory and Adjunct Professor of Chemical Engineering at the University of Tennessee.
 He has managed individual and multi-institutional projects.
 He has authored over 100 publications and six patents, including one of the first reports that genetic variation in populus composition can affect hydrolysis.
 Dr. Davison is the awardee of the Charles D. Scott Award by the Society of Industrial Microbiology.

-Renae Speck - Commercialization and Invention Disclosure
+Renae Speck - Technology Transfer and Partnerships

 Cheri Foust - Project Manager

 Ms. Foust joined BESC in April 2012 to take on the role of BESC Technical Project Manager.
 Cheri comes to BESC with over 20 years of project management experience, with a considerable amount of that focused on developing project plans and managing project stakeholders, the project team, risk, schedules, milestones, budgets and conflicts.
 In addition Cheri has a background and formal training in public health.
 She holds a Master in Public Health (MPH) from the University of Tennessee, B.S in both Business Administration and Health.